How to make Easy 5-minute Miso Soup

 What is Miso Soup?

-As a child, my Korean grandma often made Miso Soup when I was feeling sick or under the weather.
+As a child, my Korean grandma often made a simple Miso Soup when I felt sick or under the weather.
+The hot broth soothes sore throats.
 Today, I do the same for my kids.
-There’s truly nothing more comforting than a bowl of easy Miso Soup.
+Kid-friendly and toddler-approved, Miso Soup is an easy favourite.
+There’s nothing more comforting than a bowl of classic Miso Soup!

 Ingredients:

 • Miso paste.
-Mild and sweet Shiro (White) Miso paste works best.
+For this Miso Soup recipe, I recommend Shiro Miso.
+It’s also called white miso or sometimes, yellow miso.
+Look for Japanese miso paste, preferably organic, at Asian markets.
 Tightly wrapped, it keeps a long time in the fridge.
-I don’t recommend low-sodium miso paste as it leaves a strange aftertaste.
+Do not use low-sodium miso paste as it leaves a strange aftertaste.

 • Enoki Mushrooms (different texture than shitake)

-• Spring or green onions (adds flavor + texture)
+• Spring onions or green onions (adds mild onion flavor + texture)

 Ingredients for Miso Soup